StuffyMonkey/Glume-pubescence-prediction-of-spikelets/README.md

 > Note, that I don't have script for efficientnet_b2, only trained weight
 2) Extract spikelets from image mutiplied by mask as bounding boxes
 3) Apply efficientnet_b1 for prediction of pubescence

+*N.B.
+The project was supported by Institute of Cytology and Genetics of SB RAS*